for HD Chorea in Adults

 Care partner support

-Help your loved one own their day—
+Help your loved one

-while also taking care of yourself
+while also taking

-An important step when caring for someone with Huntington’s disease and
+An important step when caring for someone with HD and chorea is finding time to care

-Why self-care is so important1-3
+Why self-care is so important

 It may feel easier to focus only on care partner responsibilities or you may feel too drained to devote time to yourself.
 However, looking after your own needs as well may have practical benefits.